pace-neutrons/resolution_functions/docs/source/howtos/optimise_experiment.rst

     plt.show()

-which will yield:

 .. image:: ./optimise_experiment_pictures/quick_example.png

-With this simple default plot, it should be possible to get an idea of the :term:`instrument` properties and check whether the other choices (e.g.
+From here it should be possible to get an idea of the :term:`instrument` properties and check whether the other choices (e.g.
-:term:`configuration`) made seem about right.
-If everything checks out, the next step is to plot the resolution at different combinations of the :term:`settings<setting>`:
+:term:`configuration`) seem reasonable.
+If so, the next step is to plot the resolution at different combinations of the :term:`settings<setting>`: